SAP-samples/teched2023-IN265/exercises/ex2/README.md

 ## Exercise 2.1 Learn about Topic Hierarchies and Wildcards

-Advanced Event Mesh supports a hierarchical topic structure, which mean you can be very descriptive in defining your topic.
+Advanced Event Mesh supports a hierarchical topic structure, which means you can be very descriptive in defining your topic.
 Use it to describe the contents/intent of your message payload data.
 No need to use flat, coarse-grained topic labels like other brokers.

 ### Topics